The basics of food security (and how it’s tied to everything)

 You may have heard the phrase “farmers feed families” urging us to “buy local” more often.
 Why should we do this?

 Right now, up to 811 million people in the world go to sleep hungry every night.
-Since 2019, the number of people suffering from acute food insecurity has more than doubled from 135 million to 276 million.
-And a total of 48.9 million people are facing emergency levels of hunger.
+Since 2019, the number of people suffering from acute food insecurity has more than doubled from 135 million to 345 million.
+And over 40 million people across 51 countries are facing emergency levels of hunger.

 With education and support, farmers, forestry and fishery workers can provide nutritious food for themselves and their communities.